Kareo and PatientPop are now Tebra. Learn more

 • Certificate/license number

-Vehicle or device serial information
+5. Vehicle or device serial information

-Revealing a patient’s license plate number is a clear HIPAA violation of a patient’s PHI, but so is identifying any other information about their vehicle including color, make, or model.
+Revealing a patient’s license plate number is a clear HIPAA violation of a patient’s PHI, but so is identifying any other information about their vehicle, including color, make, or model.
 Be sure not to describe the vehicle in any way that might be identifiable to others.
 In a small town, any information about a vehicle could reveal a patient’s identity.

-IP address, URLs, and social media
+6. IP addresses, URLs, and social media

 IP addresses, URLs, and social media handles are considered PHI and are protected under HIPAA.
 Make sure not to tag your patients or mention their usernames when sharing original content or commenting on other posts.
-You also want to take special care not to share their website information or their personal email addresses.

-Fingerprint or voiceprint
+7. Fingerprint or voiceprint

-When promoting your healthcare practice, you may want to feature photos of your patients on your website, but a patient’s image is also PHI and is protected under HIPAA.
 HIPAA states that photographic images violate a patient’s privacy rights.
 This includes any photo of a patient — from a headshot to a picture of a hand or leg.

-Anything else that compromises a patient’s identity
+9. Anything else that compromises a patient’s identity

 With enough detective work, most biographical information could reveal someone’s identity.
 Do not disclose a patient’s occupation, marital status, or information about their family, income, or race.